sajal/sajalblog/content/post/fun-with-mptcp.md

 +++
-date = "2014-11-20T23:22:19+07:00"
+date = "2014-11-22T12:46:11+00:00"
-draft = true
+draft = false
 title = "Fun with MultiPath TCP" tag = ["mptcp", "tcp", "network"]
 +++

 Over the last few months I've been playing with [MultiPath TCP](http://multipath-tcp.org/) and in this post I will show how I use it to leverage my humble [True ADSL](http://trueonline.truecorp.co.th/) line at home.

 For performance and security reasons, I tunnel all my traffic thru a VPN.
 This is not necessarily to circumvent censorship, but to circumvent the [evil transparent proxies](http://www.sajalkayan.com/4-reasons-why-i-love-my-isp.html) my ISP puts in middle.
-The total bandwidth available is 10,600 kbps down / 1,200 kbps up.
+The total bandwidth available is ~10 mbps down / ~1 mbps up.

 Introduction to MultiPath TCP
 -----------------------------

 MultiPath TCP is an interesting effort to use multiple interfaces/networks for any single TCP connection.
 A Linux kernel implementation is being developed at [multipath-tcp.org](http://multipath-tcp.org/).
-Its main use cases are for mobile (transition between wifi and 3G) and datacenters.
+Its main use cases are for mobile (transition between Wi-Fi and 3G) and datacenters.
 I exploit it to get better Internet browsing experience.

 Old way
 -------